aai-institute/pyDVL/README-dev.md

 ./build_scripts/release-version.sh --help
 ```

-If running in interactive mode (without `-y|--yes`), the script will output a summary of pending
+If running in interactive mode (without `-y|--yes`), the script will output a
-changes and ask for confirmation before executing the actions.
+summary of pending changes and ask for confirmation before executing the
+actions.

 #### Manual release process
-If the automatic release process doesn't cover your use case, you can also create a new release
+If the automatic release process doesn't cover your use case, you can also
-manually by following these steps:
+create a new release manually by following these steps:

-1. (repeat as needed) implement features on feature branches merged into `develop`.
+1. (Eepeat as needed) implement features on feature branches merged into
-Each merge into develop will advance the `.devNNN` version suffix and publish the pre-release version into the package
+  `develop`.
+Each merge into develop will advance the `.devNNN` version suffix
+   and publish the pre-release version into the package registry.
+These versions
-registry.
-These versions can be installed using `pip install --pre`.
+   can be installed using `pip install --pre`.
-2. When ready to release: From the develop branch create the release branch and perform release activities
+2. When ready to release: From the develop branch create the release branch and
-(update changelog, news, ...).
-For your own convenience, define an env variable for the release version
+   perform release activities (update changelog, news, ...).
+For your own
+   convenience, define an env variable for the release version
     ```shell script
     export RELEASE_VERSION="vX.Y.Z"
     git checkout develop
     git branch release/${RELEASE_VERSION} && git checkout release/${RELEASE_VERSION}
     ```
-3. Run `bumpversion --commit release` if the release is only a patch release, otherwise the full version can be specified
+3. Run `bumpversion --commit release` if the release is only a patch release,
+   otherwise the full version can be specified using
-using `bumpversion --commit --new-version X.Y.Z release`
+   `bumpversion --commit --new-version X.Y.Z release`
    (the `release` part is ignored but required by bumpversion :rolling_eyes:).
 4. Merge the release branch into `master`, tag the merge commit, and push back to the repo.
    The CI pipeline publishes the package based on the tagged commit.
     ```shell script
     git checkout master
     git merge --no-ff release/${RELEASE_VERSION}
     git tag -a ${RELEASE_VERSION} -m"Release ${RELEASE_VERSION}"
     git push --follow-tags origin master
     ```
-5. Switch back to the release branch `release/vX.Y.Z` and pre-bump the version: `bumpversion --commit patch`.
+5. Switch back to the release branch `release/vX.Y.Z` and pre-bump the version:
-This ensures that `develop` pre-releases are always strictly more recent than the last published release version
+   `bumpversion --commit patch`.
+This ensures that `develop` pre-releases are
+   always strictly more recent than the last published release version from
-from `master`.
+   `master`.
 6. Merge the release branch into `develop`:
     ```shell script
     git checkout develop
     git merge --no-ff release/${RELEASE_VERSION}
     git push origin develop
     ```
-6. Delete the release branch if necessary: `git branch -d release/${RELEASE_VERSION}`
+6. Delete the release branch if necessary:
+   `git branch -d release/${RELEASE_VERSION}`
 7. Pour yourself a cup of coffee, you earned it! :coffee: :sparkles:

 ## Useful information

 Mark all autogenerated directories as excluded in your IDE.
+In particular
-In particular docs/_build and .tox should be marked
+docs/_build and .tox should be marked as excluded in order to get a significant
-as excluded in order to get a significant speedup in searches and refactorings.
+speedup in searches and refactorings.

-If using remote execution, don't forget to exclude data paths from deployment (unless you really want to sync them)
+If using remote execution, don't forget to exclude data paths from deployment
+(unless you really want to sync them)